bahrus/xtal-element/README.md

 This is one of the trickier aspects of this library.

-Frequently it arises that a number of propActions depend on a key property, and *none* of those actions make sense to execute unless that property is not falsey.  domCache is one such property, since many propActions which depend on domCache will be focused around binding elements from the domCache.
+Frequently it arises that a number of propActions depend on a key property, and *none* of those actions make sense to execute unless that property is not falsy.  domCache is one such property, since many propActions which depend on domCache will be focused around binding elements from the domCache.
 So that means lots of undefined checks in each propAction:

 ```JavaScript
 ({domCache, count}: CounterDo) => {